 Bursting with great flavor that everybody will love.
 Whip up a quick meal tonight with this Garlic Chicken Marinara Sauce.

 Yummers according to my wife.
-Somewhat inspired by an American Test Kitchen recipe called Quick Tomato Sauce that is a quick flavorful marinara which they state will cook in about the time of cooking the pasta.
+Somewhat inspired by an American Test Kitchen recipe called Quick Tomato Sauce that is a quick, flavorful marinara which they state will cook in about the time of cooking the pasta.
 The only trouble was no meat.
-We are meatasauruses at this house and chicken is the favorite.
+We are meatasauruses at this house, and chicken is the favorite.
 So instead of about 15 minutes, it took 30 minutes.
 Not bad, not bad at all.

-I really did a 5 rating initially but went back to a 4.
+I did a 5 rating initially but went back to a 4.
 But it’s a high 4.

 Trim chicken breast of any fat.
 Cut into slices across the grain of the meat about 3/8 inch thick then cut again the other way to make more bit size pieces.
-Melt 2 T butter in a large nonstick frying/saute pan over medium high heat then add garlic and cook for about 30 seconds prior to adding chicken.
+Melt 2 T butter in a large nonstick frying/saute pan over medium high heat then add garlic and cook for about 30 seconds before adding chicken.

 Shred onion with the large side of a shredder.
 When chicken is cooked to the point of no pink and easily “cut” with a wooden spoon (about 10 minutes), add the onion and continue to cook until nicely browned (about another 10 minutes).
 Add all other spices and cook for about a minute then add tomatoes.
 Simmer for a short period until your pasta is cooked.